BETA · Family Court Toolbox is in active development. All features are free during beta — no payment required.

 • Vincenzo Ruso — Partner at Family Court Toolbox

-Together we share a vision: that the tools family lawyers use should be as good as the work they are asked to do.
+The tools family lawyers use should be as good as the work they are asked to do.

 Why this matters now

-Judges want an evidentiary basis to support the decisions they make.
-Sometimes lawyers just don't have the time to do that work for their client — not because they don't want to, but because there are not enough hours in the day.
-These tools are designed to help, so that the justice system can run that much better.
+Judges want an evidentiary basis for the decisions they make.
+Counsel running family files do not always have time to assemble that record — not because they don't want to, but because there are not enough hours in the day.
+Family Court Toolbox is built to make that work faster.

 A lack of clean evidentiary record for the orders sought increases the complexity of cases.
 It turns a single hearing into multiple wasted appearances.
 It costs taxpayers.
 It costs the emotional health of the litigants.
 And sometimes it costs lives.
-I have seen it.

-The bigger goal is to change the entire system.
-There are far more efficient ways of doing things in our courts than the way they get done today, and the technology now exists to prove it.
+We introduced it to the Toronto family bar at the “Show Your Work” CLE for the 47 Sheppard Avenue East courthouse on Wednesday, April 29, 2026.
 The Integrated Justice Project of twenty years ago aimed at the right thing and missed.
 We intend to finish what they started — quietly, one tool at a time, with the people who do this work every day.

 — Jared Persaud, Founder of Family Court Toolbox